HemantKArya/HemantKArya/README.md

-# Hey there! 👋 <br/>
+# Hey there! 👋 <br>
-I'm **Hemant Kumar**, a code artisan and digital dreamweaver.
-With a palette of Python, Flutter, and a sprinkle of deep learning magic, I sculpt UI experiences.
-Join me on this byte-sized journey through code and creativity. 🚀✨
+I'm **Hemant Kumar**, Software Engineer specializing in Python, Flutter, HTML, Node.js, JavaScript, Dart, Java, CSS, React.js, and UI development in Qt and ElectronJS.
+Deep Learning enthusiast with expertise in PyTorch, TensorFlow, Keras, and ONNX.
+Actively contributing to innovative projects and exploring the boundaries of technology. 🚀✨

 🔭 Currently crafting code and creativity<br>